joeycongrove/PlotlyPackageDemoMIST5730/README.md

 # Support Files
 - `demo.ipynb` - Python notebook containing the code for this demonstration.
-- `test.csv` - Sample data used for demonstrations.
+- `energy_bill.csv` - Sample data used for demonstrations.
+This file can be in this repository, or on [Kaggle](https://www.kaggle.com/gireeshs/household-monthly-electricity-bill)

 # Guide